FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 Tokens must be examined as carefully as they are crafted.
 When you are consuming a JWT, verify the JWT to ensure it was signed correctly, and validate and sanitize the claims.
 Just like with token creation, don't roll your own implementation; use existing libraries.

 Verify that the JWT signature matches the content.
 Any library should be able to do this, but ensure that the algorithm that the token was signed with, based on the header, is used to decode it.
+It's worth mentioning again here that any JWTs using the `none` algorithm should be rejected immediately.

 Then you want to validate the claims are as expected.
 This includes any implementation specific registered claims set on creation, as well as the issuer (`iss`) and the audience (`aud`) claims.
 A consumer should know the issuer it expects, based on out of band information such as documentation.
 You should also ensure the JWT is meant for you.

 Other claims matter too.
 Make sure the `typ` claim, in the header, is as expected.
 Check that the JWT is within its lifetime; that is before the `exp` value and after the `nbf` value, if present.
 If you're concerned about clock skew, you can allow a few minutes of leeway.

 If any of these claims fail to match expected values, the consumer should provide only minimal information to the client.
-Just as authentication servers should not reveal whether a failed login was due to an non-existent username or invalid password, you should return the same error message and status code, `403`, for any invalid token.
+Just as authentication servers should not reveal whether a failed login was due to an non-existent username or invalid password, you should return the same error message and status code, `403` for example, for any invalid token.
 This minimizes the information an attacker can learn by generating JWTs and sending them to you.

 If you are going to use claims for further information processing, make sure you sanitize those values.
 For instance, if you are going to query a database based on a claim, use a parameterized query.